-This audit report contains the Annual Financial Statements of the Offices, Boards and Divisions (OBDs) for the fiscal years (FY) ended September 30, 2010, and September 30, 2009.
-Under the direction of the Office of the Inspector General (OIG), KPMG LLP performed the OBDs' audit in accordance with U.S. generally accepted government auditing standards.
-The audit resulted in an unqualified opinion on the FY 2010 financial statements.
+This audit report contains the Annual Financial Statements of the Offices, Boards and Divisions (OBDs) for the fiscal years (FY) ended September 30, 2011, and September 30, 2010.
+Under the direction of the Office of the Inspector General (OIG), KPMG LLP performed the OBD's audit in accordance with U.S. generally accepted government auditing standards.
+The audit resulted in an unqualified opinion on the FY 2011 financial statements.
 An unqualified opinion means that the financial statements present fairly, in all material respects, the financial position and the results of the entity's operations in conformity with U.S. generally accepted accounting principles.
-For FY 2009, the OBDs also received an unqualified opinion on its financial statements (OIG Report No. 10-12).
+For FY 2010, the OBDs also received an unqualified opinion on its financial statements (OIG Report No. 11-11).

-KPMG LLP also issued reports on internal control and on compliance and other matters.
-For FY 2010, the Independent Auditors' Report on Internal Control over Financial Reporting did not identify any significant deficiencies.
-In the FY 2010 Independent Auditors' Report on Compliance and Other Matters, the auditors identified no instances of non-compliance with applicable laws and regulations and the Federal Financial Management Improvement Act of 1996.
+KPMG LLP also issued reports on internal control over financial reporting and on compliance and other matters.
+The auditors did not identify any significant deficiencies in the FY 2011 Independent Auditors' Report on Internal Control over Financial Reporting.
+Additionally, no instances of non-compliance with applicable laws and regulations, and the Federal Financial Management Improvement Act of 1996 were identified during the audit in the FY 2011 Independent Auditors' Report on Compliance and Other Matters.

 The OIG reviewed KPMG LLP's reports and related documentation and made necessary inquiries of its representatives.
 Our review, as differentiated from an audit in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on the OBDs' financial statements, conclusions about the effectiveness of internal control, conclusions on whether the OBDs' financial management systems substantially complied with the Federal Financial Management Improvement Act of 1996, or conclusions on compliance with laws and regulations.
-KPMG LLP is responsible for the attached auditors' reports dated November 4, 2010, and the conclusions expressed in the reports.
+KPMG LLP is responsible for the attached auditors' reports dated November 8, 2011, and the conclusions expressed in the reports.
 However, our review disclosed no instances where KPMG LLP did not comply, in all material respects, with U.S. generally accepted government auditing standards.

-OFFICES, BOARDS AND DIVISIONS ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2010
+OFFICES, BOARDS AND DIVISIONS ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2011